DanishKodeMonkey/express-server-app-notes/Readme.md

 Keep in mind this is just the start, numerous common tasks and practises can still be introduced, like authentication, logging, data handling and more.

 This should however give a good starting point to expand upon for most projects.

+## Whats next?

+Further venues of exploration after this could be **Database integration** How can we integrate databases like MongoDB and postgreSQL with express?
+**Authentication and authorization** How can we secure our application for authorized users using libraries like passport.js or JWT?
+**Advanced error handling** How can we expand on our error handling techniques as the application scales?

 # Do you want to know more?